idos2002/skyline-crs/docs/services/login/log-in.md

 2. The login service will verify the credentials with the existing data.

-3. If the credentials are correct, a JWT access token will be generated and sent as the HTTP cookie `access_token`, and will have a **30 minutes** expiration time.
+3. If the credentials are correct, a JWT access token will be generated and sent in the response body, and will have a **30 minutes** expiration time.
 The JWT token will be signed using the HS256 (HMAC-SHA256) algorithm, and will have the following payload format:
     ```json
     {
         "sub": "<The PNR ID of this access token>",